TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

 Each pillar discusses an aspect of your application, and how the Cloud can help to optimize it.

-You, as a cloud engineer, should be able to build an application with this Well-Architected Framework that makes optimal use of the possibilities in the Cloud.
+As a cloud engineer, I'm expected to be able to build an application with this Well-Architected Framework that makes optimal use of the possibilities in the Cloud.

 # Task

 How to implement each pillar with cloud services

-In Cost Optimization are five design principles in the cloud:
+ Cost Optimization are five design principles in the cloud:

     - Implement cloud financial management
     - Adopt a consumption model